Havrylov-Serhii/Havrylov-Serhii/README.md

 ### 🧠 About Me

 🔹 Junior Data Analyst passionate about uncovering stories behind the data
-🔹 Currently studying Computer Science in Latvia & Ukraine through Erasmus+
+🔹 Currently studying Computer Science
 🔹 Strong analytical mindset with hands-on projects in Python, SQL, and Excel 🔹 Eager to grow in real-world data challenges and team collaborations